What is Biomass Energy? Is it an ideal renewable energy source alternative? Learn this and more in this comprehensive guide.

 Due to this aspect, bioenergy is renewable compared to fossil, which takes centuries to form.

 As you know, carbon emissions are one major cause of climate change and global warming.
 The excess presence of carbon in the atmosphere tampers with the ozone layer, causing the greenhouse effect.
 Fossil fuels used in automobiles and factories are the major sources of excess carbon emissions.

-Though there is a debate on the biomass energy carbon emission, it is a carbon-neutral energy source.
-It is a fact that biomass releases a large amount of carbon dioxide in the air during combustion.
+Though there is a debate on biomass energy carbon emission, it is a carbon-neutral energy source.
+It is a fact that biomass releases a large amount of carbon dioxide into the air during combustion.
 However, they play a central role in the carbon cycle.